Kaisaan/DDS-Translation/PASSWORD.md

 It does some subtraction with the second last value (bitwise AND $07 then doubled)
 ```00 00 00 00      00 08 00 00     00 00 00 00      00 00 02 15```

-There's supposed to be some bitwise AND stuff with a bunch of values at $8D9C but it's just showing up as reads from the ram (those new values are put into a then?)
+There's supposed to be some bitwise AND stuff with a bunch of values at `$4D9C`

 And then at this point, ix = $D277 and iy = $D7A8
 this is where the fun stuff™️ (that I don't understand) happens where different values from iy+N (different values of above) are read, and ix is written to accordingly based on bit stuff, in this case only up to D7B6 (the second last character was read)